Undergraduate and Graduate Students

 - Be a U.S. Citizen or an Eligible Non-Citizen

-Students must be United States citizens or classified as eligible non-citizens in order to be eligible for federal, state, financial aid.
+Students must be United States citizens or classified as eligible non-citizens in order to be eligible for Federal or State Funds.
 Students must fit one of the following categories in order to be considered eligible non-citizens:

 Citizen not born in United States Permanent Resident

 - Certificate of Citizenship: (Must have student's name, certificate number and the date the certificate was issued.)

 - Certificate of Naturalization: (Must have student's name, certificate number, Alien Registration Number, name of the court and the date where naturalization occurred.)